Skip to content

 Not a bloom, but past bloom!
 The blueberries are in high season.
 We planted 3 bushes about 25 years ago; one of those remains.
 I added one more, but it ripens a little later, so most of these are from the original bush.
 I’ve picked 3 gallons so far.

 The raspberries are from plants the kids gave me about 10 years ago.
-Raspberry shortcake: short plants, stemless.
+Raspberry shortcake: short plants, thornless. (edited; I said stemless but that’s for wine glasses!)

 Food people: here’s a recipe for avocado blueberry quinoa salad; we had that for dinner last night.